mahendrapaipuri/ceems/website/docs/01-philisophy.md

 estimated using the total energy consumption of the physical GPU and the number of active vGPUs scheduled on that physical GPU.
 Similarly, in the case of Multi-Instance GPU (MIG), the energy consumption of each MIG instance is estimated based on the relative number of Streaming Multiprocessors (SM) and total energy consumption of the physical GPU.
+Similar to the vGPU, for time slicing of GPUs, the energy consumed by each slice is estimated based on the number of slices of the GPU and total energy consumption.

 ### Performance metrics